Fork me on GitHub

 This guide will explain how to:

-• Access AWS Management Console through Teleport.
+• Access the AWS Management Console through Teleport.

 • Access the AWS Command Line Interface (CLI) through Teleport.